 Past head teachers suggest going here at the beginning of your semester abroad because you can learn all about the history of Weihai — the British Weihai museum and the Sino-Japanese come highly recommended.
 Just take a ferry over and spend a day at the zoo, hiking, riding cable cars and museum hopping on LiuGong Island.

 Lions, ligers, hyenas and monkeys — oh my.
-ILP volunteers should plan on spending around 3-4 hours at least to make sure you see allllll the animals.
+ILP volunteers should plan on spending around 3-4 hours at least to make sure you see allllll the animals at the Wild Animal Zoo has various lovely animals that tourists enjoy seeing.
+The entrance fee is CNY 150 per adult, but you can pay more to get pictures with the animals.

 China loves night markets, and the one in Weihai is especially rad.
 It’s open every night around 5-6 PM.
 Try food from the street vendors (look for the yummy pizza-looking bread and lots of fresh fruits) and some shopping; just make sure you bargain.